Four Colorado Avalanche Thrive at IIHF World Hockey Championship

 Sven Andrighetto’s IIHF campaign did not start the way he would have wanted it to—that is for sure.
 In Team Switzerland’s first game on its silver-medal run, Andrighetto didn’t score a single point, but he did find himself sitting out much of the second and all of the third period for a bone-crushing hit on Team Austria’s Steven Strong, which resulted in a game misconduct and an automatic one-game suspension.
 Strong would miss the rest of the tournament with a leg injury.

 Andrighetto’s return to the Swiss team after the single-game suspension was much welcomed.
-Throughout the remainder of the tournament, Andrighetto would manage to score at least one assist in six of the eight remaining games, tallying seven assists with a minus-1 plus/minus rating.
+Throughout the remainder of the tournament, Andrighetto managed to score at least one assist in six of the eight remaining games, tallying seven assists with a minus-1 plus/minus rating.

 Francouz’s Solid Showings Between the Pipes

-Pavel Francouz, a 27-year-old goaltender and newest addition to the Avalanche, Amaintained a fairly strong track record in his games in net for the Czech Republic.
+Pavel Francouz, a 27-year-old goaltender and newest addition to the Avalanche, maintained a fairly strong track record in his games in net for the Czech Republic.

-Francouz was in the net for the first game of the tournament, saving 15 or 17 shots for Team Czech Republic, and helped deliver the team to a 3-2 overtime win against Team Slovakia.
+Francouz was in the net for the first game of the tournament, saving 15 of 17 shots for Team Czech Republic, and helped deliver the team to a 3-2 overtime win against Team Slovakia.

 Francouz would also get the credit for one of the two shutouts for the Czechs, recording 21 saves in a 3-0 win against Team Belarus.